HildoBijl/stepwise/api/README.md

 The server, including authentication, is defined in the `server` folder.
 For authentication we use [SURFconext](src/server/surfConext/).

 For authentication on localhost, mock user data is used.
 When logging in, you can choose from a list of sample users, which is convenient for testing.
 These sample users are defined in the `surfConextMockData.json` file.
 When the local server restarts (for instance after a file change) it tries to remember which user was last logged in.
 This prevents you from having to log in all the time.
-This is done by storing the `lastSessionId` in a separate file.
+This is done by storing the `lastSessionId` in a separate file `lastSessionData`.